 This is as true today as it was when Werner von Siemens invented the pointer telegraph, which dramatically sped up the transmission of messages.
 Von Siemens – who would have turned 200 this year – translated an idea into a technology that turned out to be revolutionary.
 Today we speak of disruption, the buzzword of our times when it comes to innovation.
 And for good reason.
 After all, never have technologies and business models that significantly change their industry superseded each other as quickly as they do now in the age of digitalization.
 What applies today can easily become obsolete tomorrow.
 Companies that only develop and constantly improve existing technologies are at risk of quickly falling behind.
 Often it is start-ups that redefine the rules of the markets in which large corporations operate.
 That is because ingenuity and speed are the special strengths of these young companies.

 Network with others, develop things through collaboration, and respond to those who say, “That won’t work” with “No such thing!”
 These are the characteristics of people who have won the Inventors of the Year award.
-“When others say ‘That won’t work,’ my eyes start to light up,” is how Roland Gersch describes what motivates him.
-Working for Caterva, a start-up founded by Siemens, he and colleagues “developed an energy storage device that transforms a private home into a power storage station that supports the grid and makes money, too.”
-For that, he won the title of Inventor of the Year in the Open Innovation category.
-The same attitude is evident among inventors who participate in Germany’s “Jugend forscht” (“Youth research”) contest , for which Siemens will act as national mentor in 2017 , as well as countless scientists around the world who work with Siemens on research cooperation projects.
+"Our interest is piqued whenever things get complicated," says Volkmar Sterzing, a researcher at Siemens Corporate Technology, about his motivation.
+Together with his colleague Steffen Udluft, Sterzing has developed a method for controlling gas turbines with the help of artificial intelligence.
+For this development, the two researchers were named Investors of the Year in the "Outstanding Invention" category.
+The same attitude is evident among inventors who participate in Germany’s “Jugend forscht” contest, for which Siemens acted as national mentor in 2017, as well as countless scientists around the world who work with Siemens on research cooperation projects.

 It takes this kind of openness to innovative ideas, whether they come from inside or outside the company, for Siemens to be successful in an environment characterized by acceleration, disruptive technologies, and new business models.
 In this environment, Siemens relies on one constant: ingenious minds that develop their ideas into innovations.
 This way, Siemens will not only allow digitalization to happen, but will actively shape it.